Ready to modernize your purchasing process and reduce your AP workload through automation? Let’s dive in.

-Maverick spend, or the spending that occurs outside of an organization’s official purchasing processes is a silent burden.
-It can be slow and steady, or seemingly random in occurrence.
-Usually, when companies suffer from any amount of maverick spend it is spending that isn’t tracked, and the significance of the uncontrolled spending isn’t fully realized.
+Maverick spend, which is spending that occurs outside an organization’s official purchasing processes, is a silent burden.
+It can be slow and steady or seemingly random in occurrence.
+Usually, when companies incur maverick spend, it is spending that isn’t tracked, and the significance of the uncontrolled spending isn’t fully realized.

 Keeping a business’ budget under control is a challenge for procurement and accounting departments everywhere, and it’s an even bigger problem when some forms of spending go under the radar.

-Did you know that organizations lose on average 10 to 20% of their savings from maverick spend?
-Understanding how spending in this way affects your business is an important first step in finding a solution.
+Did you know that organizations lose, on average, 10 to 20% of their savings from maverick spend?
+Understanding how spending in this way affects your business is an important first step in finding a solution for spend control.

-Optimizing your procurement process can help put that money back in your budget, but it starts with understanding what maverick spend looks like in your organization, and how the right procurement processes and solutions to provide visibility can help resolve this elusive issue.
+Optimizing your procurement process and limiting the amount of maverick spending can help put that money back into your budget.
+It starts with understanding what maverick spend looks like in your organization and how the right procurement processes and solutions to provide visibility can help resolve this elusive issue.

 What Is Maverick Spend?

 The term “maverick spend” refers to transactions made outside of a company’s predefined spending rules.
-While most large-scale purchases are made with well-known suppliers and conducted directly through a procurement team’s contract, not all purchases are made this formally and can lead to spending that is unaccounted for.
+While most large-scale purchases are made with well-known suppliers and conducted directly through a procurement team’s contract, not all purchases are made this formally, which can lead to spending that is unaccounted for.

 What Causes It?

-Maverick spenders are rarely ever malicious; many of them have good intentions and are only purchasing products and services to get the job done without thinking too much about procurement policies at the time.
+Maverick spenders are rarely malicious; many have good intentions and are only purchasing products and services to get the job done without thinking too much about procurement policies.
+Maverick spend is merely purchasing vs. procurement.

-Off-contract procurement often happens for a variety of reasons:
+Off-contract procurement often happens for a variety of reasons that are causes of maverick spend:

 - There are no controls in place to enforce procurement policies.